jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/13/O1/divergences/t0001-init/default/divergences.md

     CF: treat_path at dir.c:2291:2
     CT: strbuf_addstr at strbuf.h:304:0
     CF: strbuf_addstr at strbuf.h:305:20
-    CT: Jump to external code
+    CT: Jump to external code for _strlen
-    CF: Jump to external code
+    CF: Jump to external code for _strlen
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _strlen
     CF: strbuf_addstr at strbuf.h:305:2
     CT: strbuf_add at strbuf.c:297:0
     CF: strbuf_add at strbuf.c:298:2
     CT: strbuf_grow at strbuf.c:92:0
     RF: strbuf_grow at strbuf.c:102:1
     CF: strbuf_add at strbuf.c:299:2
-    CT: Jump to external code
+    CT: Jump to external code for _memcpy
-    CF: Jump to external code
+    CF: Jump to external code for _memcpy
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memcpy
     CF: strbuf_add at strbuf.c:300:2
     CT: strbuf_setlen at strbuf.h:161:0
     RF: strbuf_setlen at strbuf.h:169:1